On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

 Each base classifier's weight in the ensemble is calculated based on its estimated prediction error on the testing data.
-Since the testing data is unseen at the training time, it assumes that the most recent training data's distribution is close to the data distribution of the testing data.
+Since the testing data is unseen at the training time, it assumes that the distribution of the most recent training data is close to the distribution of the testing data.
 Thus, the base classifiers' weights are approximated by computing their prediction error on the latest training data.
 Specifically, the weight of the $i$th base classifier is based on its mean square error on the latest training data as

 where $N$ is the number of samples in the latest training time period, $\tilde{y}_j$ is the predicted probability of the positive class, and $y_j$ is the observed class (1 for the positive class and 0 for the negative class).
 The weight of the $i$th classifier is then defined as